syedaali710/syedaali710/README.md

 I like reading books, cooking, sports, and swimming I am piscess Senior Python Developer specializing in AI infrastructure and backend systems.
 I architect LLM-powered applications, design autonomous agents, and ship production APIs at scale.
-Currently building the future of intelligent automation at Kaleidoscope.
+Currently building the future of intelligent automation at Kaleidoscope. jkk